oliver-almaraz/jetson_face_recognition_audible/README.md

 ## Editing the Python script
 I took [**ageigey's example**](https://github.com/ageitgey/face_recognition/blob/master/examples/facerec_from_webcam_faster.py) and made some changes to fit our hardware and purpose.
 Basically, like in the food_container_identifier project, I added the speech description features and removed the code related to a visual output.

-First, we import and initialize the voice synthetizer's engine:
+First, we import and initialize the voice synthesizer's engine:
 ```python
 ##############################################
 # FOR SPEECH DESCRIPTION OF IDENTIFIED FACES #